fbpx

 How to Perform a Social Media Privacy Audit

 Step 1: review all of your followers on all of your social media platforms.
 Delete those who you haven’t interacted with in at least 12 months.
-In the case of Facebook, this includes answering the question, “when was the last time I even saw any of their content in my News Feed?”
+In the case of Facebook, this includes answering the question, “When was the last time I even saw any of their content in my News Feed?”
 If you can’t remember, then even Facebook’s algorithm doesn’t think you need to interact with this person based on your activity.

-Step 2: review your social media privacy settings.
+Step 2: Review your social media privacy settings.
 The links below will show you how to create a more private account (if the app has a private account option) and how to control how your data is shared with third parties:

 Update Privacy Settings in These Other Popular Spaces: